-The National Rifle Association is caught up in a rapidly expanding tangle of congressional investigations — four launched in the first three months of 2019 alone.
-Investigators in the House, Senate, New York State, and D.C. are scrutinizing the gun group’s nonprofit status following alleged financial misconduct exposed by The Trace, while other probes have their sights on the NRA’s ties to Kremlin-linked Russians and to Donald Trump’s presidential campaign, as well as several potential campaign finance violations exposed by The Trace.
+The National Rifle Association is caught up in a rapidly expanding tangle of investigations — six launched in the first five months of 2019 alone.
+Investigators in the House, Senate, New York State, and D.C. are scrutinizing the gun group’s nonprofit status following alleged financial misconduct exposed by The Trace, while other probes have their sights on the NRA’s ties to Kremlin-linked Russians and to Donald Trump’s presidential campaign, as well as several potential campaign finance violations.

 Because it’s challenging to keep track of these probes, we’ve rounded them up below.
 We included only investigations that directly involve the NRA or its staff.
 We’ll keep this post updated to reflect the latest developments, and will add new investigations to the list, should they arise.

 A fourth investigation of the NRA’s nonprofit status is underway, this one initiated by D.C.
 Attorney General Karl Racine.
 Racine’s office is seeking documents from the gun group and its affiliated foundation regarding “financial records, payments to vendors, and payments to officers and directors.”
 The NRA Foundation is chartered in Washington, D.C.
 NRA attorney William Brewer said in a statement that “the NRA has full confidence in its accounting practices and commitment to good governance.”

 Launched June 2019